PostHog/posthog.com/contents/customers/assemblyai.md

     - Insights
 ---

 [AssemblyAI](https://www.assemblyai.com/?utm_source=posthog&utm_campaign=case_study) is an API platform which provides powerful AI models to transcribe and understand speech.
-As a young company in the cutting-edge field of AI modeling, AssemblyAI enjoys an all-hands-on-deck environment where teams wear many hats and have wide remits.
-In such a fast-moving culture, having immediate access to reliable data is essential for decision-making about the future of the product.
+As a young company in the cutting-edge field of AI modeling, AssemblyAI requires teams to wear many hats and move fast, making immediate access to reliable data for decision-making a must.

 To enable this, AssemblyAI had previously used Mixpanel, but as the company grew and users flooded in, Mixpanel’s pricing model made it increasingly expensive.